'Out, Bolsonaro' and criticism of Guedes mark an act of servers

 ‘We are not elite, but workers’

-Employee of the Chamber of Deputies since 1999, helida Dias, 37, denies that there is an elitist character in today’s demonstrations.
+Employee of the Chamber of Deputies since 1999, helida D., 57, denies that there is an elitist character in today’s demonstrations.

 Elite doesn’t go to the street to ask for fundamental rights.
 It’s a mistake.
 We are workers, and we are only asking that the government fulfill its promise to distribute the budgetary amount to all categories.

-Deputy Reginaldo Alves (PT-MG) attributes to Guedes the responsibility for the current crisis between the categories.
+Leader of the PT bench in the chamber, deputy Reginaldo Lopes (MG) attributes to Guedes the responsibility for the crisis between the categories.
 “The government has no dimension of the country, nor of democracy, nor of dialogue.
-They created space in the 2022 budget and did not make policies that could increase the minimum wage, for example,” he said.
+They created space in the 2022 budget and did not make policies to increase the minimum wage, for example,” he said.

 He refers to the approval of the 2022 budget law, which allocates R$ 1.7 billion for salary increases to civil servants, whose text does not define who will benefit.
 The servers mobilized today argue that the readjustments should extend to all federal employees.

-The president has until Friday (21) to sanction the Budget and decide where the amount of R$ 1.7 billion, initially promised to the PF, Depen and PRF, will be applied.
-The PT bench in the Chamber plans to summon Guedes and the president of the Central Bank, Roberto Campos Neto, to provide clarifications.
+The president has until Friday (21) to sanction the Budget and decide where this amount, initially promised to the PF, Depen and PRF, will be applied.
+The PT bench in the Chamber plans to summon Guedes and the president of the Central Bank, Roberto Campos Neto, to provide clarifications in plenary.

 strike risk